duenf33/what-i-learned-in-week-2/README.md

 ```
 As you may have noticed, the `length` being `18` is not the same as calling out the `lastIndexOf` of the string.
 [Remember we have to start counting from `0` to find the index number of a character.](#index) `lastIndexOf` would be `17`.<br>
 ### **9. toUpperCase()** *and* **toLowerCase()**
-😬 Another way of being able to manipulate information input is by changing the letter casing either from lower case to upper case or vice versa because `JavaScript` is case sensitive.<br>
+😬 Another way of being able to manipulate information input is by changing the letter casing either from lower case to upper case or vice versa because `JavaScript` is case sensitive ⇲<br>
 ```javascript
 let upperCaseInput = "FERNANDO";